125,000 Patients Treated

 Since 2007 we have treated over 125,000 patients in our 28 nationwide clinic locations.
 These patients have given us a 93% satisfaction rating through internal feedback and through online review sites.

 All of our Chartered Physiotherapists are fully insured and regulated by the ISCP (Irish Society of Chartered Physiotherapists).
 This gives you peace of mind that you are in the safest hands.

-The area of Women's Health Physiotherapy is highly specialised and therefore it is recommended you see a Physiotherapist with specific training in the area.
+The area of Shockwave Therapy is highly specialised and therefore it is recommended you see a Physiotherapist with specific training in the area.

 Our Physios have all been university trained to the highest standards and all of those who perform acupuncture have completed additional, intensive and highly focused training and courses.